Mou Zongsan: Histories of philosophy

 Buddha-Nature and Prajna 佛性與般若 (1977).
 This is Mou's main examination of Buddhist philosophy, written in two volumes.
-It upends usual Chinese recognition of Huayan school as most well-developed form of Buddhism and puts the Tiantai school in first place.
+It upends the usual Chinese recognition of the Huayan school as the most well-developed form of Buddhism and puts the Tiantai school in first place.
 Mou credits Tiantai with having the best concepts for understanding the authoritative Hong-Liu line of Confucianism.

 Philosophical treatises

 Intellectual Intuition and Chinese Philosophy 智的直覺與中國哲學 (1971).
 In this treatise, Mou applies the Kantian idea of 'intellectual intuition' to Chinese philosophy, which he believes affirms the idea that human beings can have such awareness.
 He expresses strong interest in the utility of Buddhist philosophy for Confucian purposes.
 This book is often thought of as an early version of Phenomenon and Thing-in-Itself.

 Phenomenon and Thing-in-Itself 現象與物自身 (1975).
 This develops Mou's famous doctrine of "two-level ontology," patterned off of Kantian and Buddhist metaphysics.

 Treatise on Summum Bonum (圓善論) (1985).
 This is Mou's last major work.
 Mou did not intend it as his final book, but scholars generally treat it as the definitive summary of his thinking.
 It attempts to use Tiantai ontological concepts as inspiration to find Confucian solution to Kant's problem of the highest good or summum bonum.
 It includes a chapter with Mou's commentary on Mencius and a more complete evaluation of the place of Daoist and Buddhist philosophy for the modern Confucian.